-Higher levels of reactive power produced by solar PV systems has been shown to reduce inverter lifetime.
-Studies commissioned by NREL29 and Sandia National Laboratories30 found that as the power factor of an inverter moves away from unity, it increases the temperature of the power semiconductors, resulting in a reducing useful lifetime.
+Higher levels of reactive power produced by solar PV systems has been shown to incrementally reduce inverter lifetime.
+Studies commissioned by NREL and Sandia National Laboratories found that as the power factor of an inverter moves away from unity, it increases the temperature of the power semiconductors, resulting in a marginal reduction in lifetime (approximately 4% reduction for a power factor of 0.9).
 We invite stakeholders to share any relevant research or data on this issue.